createEndpoint

 // Expected: `/${string}`

-export type Route = RoutePatternroute value must begin with a leading slash, e.g. /users, /users/:id, /auth/signIn/.import type { RoutePattern } from "@aura-stack/router/types"
+export type Route = RoutePatternroute value must begin with a leading slash, e.g., /users, /users/:id, /auth/signIn/.import type { RoutePattern } from "@aura-stack/router/types"

-xport const route: RoutePattern = "/auth/signIn/:oauth"Handler RouteHandler
+export const route: RoutePattern = "/auth/signIn/:oauth"handler

 import type { Prettify, RoutePattern, EndpointConfig, GetRouteParams } from "@aura-stack/router/types"